-There are many stayblack uses, and this is a question we get asked a lot.
-Unlike tin, silver, copper, nickel or zinc plated parts, Stayblack is a chemical conversion which – by modifying the passive oxide layer of the stainless steel – creates a matt black appearance for the finished stainless steel.
+There are many stayblack coating uses, and as plating suppliers, this is a question we get asked a lot.
+Unlike tin, silver, copper, nickel or zinc plated parts, Stayblack is a chemical conversion.
+By modifying the passive oxide layer of the stainless steel, a matt black appearance is created for the finished stainless steel.
 The black stainless steel coating is in use in the military and the automotive industries in particular.

-Just as some industries need bright silver coloured parts, others need to make sure their parts are of the same uniform black colour; military applications, in particular, often require their turned parts, fasteners, and small pressings to maintain a matt, black, non-reflective appearance, especially on stainless steel.
+Some industries need bright silver coloured parts.
+However, others need to make sure their parts are of the same uniform black colour.
+For instance, military applications, often require their turned parts, fasteners, and small pressings to maintain a matt, black, non-reflective appearance – especially on stainless steel.

-Stayblack offers an alternative to the standard metallic appearance, and this black finish is often used on aerials, latches, clips, fixings, and other stainless steel components which need to stay black.
+Stayblack coating offers an alternative to the standard metallic appearance.
+This black finish is often used on aerials, latches, clips, fixings, and other stainless steel components, which need to stay black.

-Some of the main advantages to using Stayblack are that it does not change the dimensions of the component, it can tolerate hot water, atmospheric weathering, and temperatures of up to 500 degrees centigrade, without changing in either appearance or form.
+Some of the main advantages to using the Stayblack coating are that it does not change the dimensions of the component.
+It can also tolerate hot water, atmospheric weathering, and temperatures of up to 500 degrees centigrade.
+It does so, all without changing in either appearance or form.

-There is no chance of hydrogen embrittlement occurring – due to the fact that it is a non-electrolytic process – and the surfaces can be bent or crimped after treatment.
+There is no chance of hydrogen embrittlement occurring, primarily due to the fact that it is a non-electrolytic process.
+The surfaces can be bent or crimped after treatment.

-Parts treated with Stayblack will retain their colour far longer than untreated parts, and the stainless steel will retain its inherent corrosion resistance.
+Parts treated with Stayblack will retain their colour far longer than untreated parts.
+In addition, the stainless steel will retain its inherent corrosion resistance.

 E.C.
-Williams Ltd is based in the heart of Birmingham’s jewellery quarter yet close to the motorway network and can provide you with Stayblack treatments from their modern processing plant.
-If you would like a more detailed answer to the question ‘What are the Stayblack uses?’ or would like to know more about our plating services, such as tin plating, nickel plating or bright zinc plating– get in touch today.
+Williams Ltd is based in the heart of Birmingham’s Jewellery Quarter, yet close to the motorway network.
+They can provide you with Stayblack treatments from their modern processing plant.
+If you would like a more details on the black coating for stainless steel, or would like to know more about our plating services, get in touch today.

 Have a look at our website, and don’t hesitate to contact us with any questions you may have.
 One of the best industrial plating companies in the country, offering volume capacity for zinc plating and many other functional finishes.